Konrad-Jalowy/mycodingnotes/python/tk-guis/mini-apps/README.md

 ## temperature converter OOP 2
 helper class addded, much duplication reduced, but some coupling introduced. will think how to improve it and present in next iteration.

+## read file line by line
+super simple mini-app that does that